carloliveros/uce-scripts/UCE pipeline.md

 python /public/uce/phyluce/bin/align/convert_one_align_to_another.py --alignment dataset1_inc_min_75percent_renamed/ --output dataset1_inc_min_75percent_phylip/ --input-format nexus --output-format phylip --cores 12 --shorten-names --log-path dataset1_inc_log
 ```

 Note: If you do not specify --shorten-names, program will take the first 10 characters of the taxon name.
 The python module above requires that the shortened names be unique for each individual.
-Consider using `rename_taxa_from_nexus_lines.py` (ask from Carl) if names are not unique.
+Consider using the --name-conf flag if you wish to provide a config file with full name:short name mappings.

 Next, copy the folder containing alignments in strict phylip format into a working directory such as /scratch/username/dataset1 on the KU cluster.
 Then, create the output directory (`/scratch/username/dataset1/dataset1_cloudforest or /scratch/username/dataset1_inc_min_75percent_cloudforest`) in the same working directory